ptabriz/FOSS4G_workshop/README.md

 IV) Importing and processing the viewpoint shapefile
 V) Draping the viewshed map and orthophoto on the surface model

-*Note:* Viewshed is a raster map showing a surface's visible areas from a given locations.
+*Note:* Viewshed is a raster map showing a surface's visible areas from a given location.

 There are two ways to complete the example; Scripting method (using blender's Python editor) and GUI (graphical user interface) method.
 For each step, the GUI procedure is listed as bullet points.
 Below that you can find the code snippet if you would like to follow the Scripting procedure.
 To execute the code snippet open a new text file in __Text Editor__ and for each step directly copy-paste the code snippet into the editor and click on __Run Script__ to execute the code.